 If your water supply is from a private well, you may have a couple options to shut off your water.
 You can follow the same instructions as the Municipal Water Shut Off Leak Detection section above.
 Or, you can turn off your well pump if you have access to it.
 Here is an example of a well controller that powers your well pump.

-Before you invest in going this route, you’ll want to test how long it takes for your pipes to depressurize when you turn off your well pump.
+Before you invest in going this route, you’ll want to test how long it takes for your pipes to depressurize when you turn off your well pump; this is due to the size of your well expansion tank.
 In my case, I would see about a quart of water come out of a faucet when the water main valve was shut off and a little over a gallon of water come out of a faucet after the electric well controller turned off the well pump.
 Of course, you can also install the motor to turn off the water main valve AND turn off your well pump.

 Turn Off Electric Well Pump Automatically from Water Leak